learnsharing/MSCT/README.md

 # MSCT
-Small Target Cluster Tracking Method Based on Memory Enhancement
+A Memory-enhanced Small-target Cluster Tracking Method for Unduplicated Crowd Counting in Aerial Videos

 ## Introduction